OVERVIEW

 • In combination with azacitidine, or decitabine, or low-dose cytarabine for the treatment of newly diagnosed acute myeloid leukemia (AML) in adults:

-• who are age 75 years or older, or
+• Who are age 75 years or older, or

-• who have comorbidities that preclude use of intensive induction chemotherapy.
+• Who have comorbidities that preclude use of intensive induction chemotherapy.

 SAFETY INFORMATION